-Are members of your loyalty program worth more than your casual customers?
-If the average lifetime value of loyalty program members exceeds the average lifetime value of casual customers, it is no exaggeration to say that the loyalty program is functioning as intended.
+Are members of your loyalty program worth more than your casual channel partners?
+If the average lifetime value of loyalty program members exceeds the average lifetime value of casual channel partners, it is no exaggeration to say that the loyalty program is functioning as intended.

 2. Share of loyalty

 What percentage of all sales transactions are linked to members of the loyalty program?
-Increasing sales transactions related to loyalty program members means more opportunities to gather customer insights to approach a larger member base, by that improving the program's ROI.
+Increasing sales transactions related to loyalty program members means more opportunities to gather channel partners insights to approach a larger member base, by that improving the program's ROI.